 Envato Elements – Royalty Free Sound Effects (with Subscription)

-Find your perfect sound effect in this royalty free directory for any application you could think of.
-Over 80 thousand sound effects available and ready for use!
+Find your perfect sound effect in this royalty-free directory for any application you could think of.
+Over 80 thousand sound effects are available and ready for use!
 No need to worry about having to continuously pay out royalties.

-Making a video game?
+Are you making a video game?
 Then you will need this arcade game sound effects pack!
-Included in this pack are the sound effects for explosions, weapons, fighting, and game overs.
+Included in this pack are the sound effects for explosions, weapons, fighting, and game-overs.

 This service allows you to use their music in exchange for proper credit given to both them and the artist with no worry about copyright claims on the Twitch and Youtube platforms.

 Purple Planet Music has a wide array of musical scores that you can purchase or attribute.
 With genres ranging from Americana to Seasonal, you’re sure to find something that will be perfect for your needs.

 The BBC has a huge database of sound effects that can be used under the RemArc License, which means so long as it’s for personal, educational, or research purposes, you’re good to go.

 Music that you find on whatfunk is available for you to download and use for any purpose you want, with the exception of selling the original work you downloaded.

 Free Music Archive is backed by WFMU, the most renowned freeform radio station in America.
 They offer music from the blues all the way to Soul R&B with everything in between.